Houston vs. Miami (FL): Odds, spread, over/under - NCAA Tournament Sweet 16

 - Odds to win the national championship: +360

-- Houston is second-best in college basketball in terms of its odds to win the national championship (+360), and resides in the same spot, according to the computer rankings.
+- In terms of its odds to win the national championship (+360), Houston is second-best in college basketball.
+It is the same according to the computer rankings.

-- Oddsmakers have moved the Cougars' national championship odds up from +900 at the beginning of the season to +360.
-Among all teams in college basketball, that is the 80th-biggest change.
+- In terms of their national championship odds, the Cougars have had the 80th-biggest change this season, improving from +900 at the start to +360.

-- With odds of +360, Houston has been given a 21.7% chance of winning the national championship.
+- The implied probability of Houston winning the national championship, based on its +360 moneyline odds, is 21.7%.

 Miami (FL) Futures Odds